Announcement Type: New Cooperative Agreement.

 IV.3e.1.
-Applicants must submit a comprehensive budget for the entire program.
-Awards may not exceed $8,500,000.
+Applicants must submit SF-424A—“Budget Information—Non-Construction Programs” along with a comprehensive budget for the entire program.
+Budget requests may not exceed $8,500,000.
 There must be a summary budget as well as breakdowns reflecting both administrative and program budgets.
 Applicants may provide separate sub-budgets for each program component, phase, location, or activity to provide clarification.
 A comprehensive narrative must accompany the budget, clearly explaining all proposed costs (staff salaries and time on task must be supported by appropriate documentation and certified as true and accurate representations of actual costs and percentage of task).

 The Bureau encourages applicant organizations to provide maximum levels of cost sharing and funding from private sources in support of its programs.